Physician Assistant B.S./M.S.

 Academic Regulations

-In addition to general university policies and regulations, which apply to all students, additional academic regulations of the physician assistant department include the following:
+In addition to general university policies and regulations, which apply to all students, additional regulations of the physician assistant department include the following:

 1. Physician assistant students must complete all required coursework and meet minimum academic standards.